airshipit/specs/specs/approved/workflow_node-teardown.rst

 Responses
 ~~~~~~~~~
-All responses will be form of the UCP Status response.
+All responses will be form of the Airship Status response.

 -  Success: Code: 200, reason: Success